 My hands are freezing as I write this, I can only drink so many cups of coffee to keep warm, I'll be jittery if I don't stop.
 We emailed Steven last night regarding the heating problem and in short order he was at our door.
 I didn't share my thoughts on the construction of the house.
 He assured us the heat should be up to the task and said a serviceman had been called.
 I just hope by serviceman he doesn't mean Alejandro, the friendly caretaker who makes me think of Hilario, the handyman in Cohan's book

-Steven stayed awhile, he's a bit of a raconteur, a person who finds talking easy, who dominates conversation, but fortunately his talk is interesting.
+Steven stayed awhile, he's a bit of a raconteur, a petrson who finds talking easy, who dominates conversation, but fortunately his talk is interesting.

-My mother used to say avoid the word "I" in conversation if you want to be considered a good conversationalist, and it's stuck with me, as I listen to others I find myself counting the I's in their sentences.
-It's a word I work to avoid, but avoiding the word doesn't guarantee anything, you still need something interesting to say.
-Steven is free with the I's but he still keeps my attention.
+My mother used to say avoid the word "I" in conversation if you want to be considered a good conversationalist, and it's stuck with me; when I listen to others my mother's voice has me counting the I's in their sentences.
+So it's a word to avoid, but avoiding doesn't guarantee anything, you still need something interesting to say.
+And while Steven is free with the I's he keeps my attention.

 He saw my battered copy of Cohan's book and brightened, Tony is a friend and client.
 I probed for an answer to the location of Calle Flor and Steven confirmed my suspicions, Calle Flor is a made-up name, the author's perogative to change a name to protect something.
-Tony's house was on Jesus, a three-block street between Tenerias and Umaran, now that makes more sense, it aligns with the descriptions of neighborhood shops, intersections, and views of the cathedral from the rooftop.
-Walking Jesus will have to be on today's itinerary.
+Tony's house was not on Calle Flor, it was on Jesus, a three-block street between Tenerias and Umaran, and that makes sense, it aligns with the descriptions of neighborhood shops, intersections, and views of the cathedral from the rooftop.
+Walking Jesus will be on today's itinerary.

 Alejandro comes by.
 He studies the thermostat, he changes the batteries, he studies it some more.
 He touches the floor, caliente he says, well it's been mildly caliente all along, but not enough caliente.
 I don't have high hopes for heat.

-We have a similar in-floor system in Otter Point, though ours is far more complex, with two floors and eleven zones.
+We have a similar in-floor system in Otter Point, though ours is more complex, two floors and eleven zones.
 It took us awhile to find someone who could diagnose our heat issues, even the company that installed it couldn't fix it.
+They sent out a guy who stood in front of the system studying the manuals and talking to the manufacturer, all on our dime.
 I've come to think in-floor heat is one of those technologies that isn't quite ready, it takes almost a degree in engineering to understand the settings, and even when you understand it it is problematic.
-It's slow to heat, it's inflexible as it's embedded in the concrete floor, and the systems have a Rube Goldberg nature, or Wallace and Gromit, with obscure settings and sensors and actuators and pipes and so many, many wires, it's a wonder when it works.
+Slow to heat, inflexibly embedded in concrete, with a Rube Goldberg, or Wallace and Gromit, complexity; obscure settings and sensors and actuators and pipes and so many wires it's a wonder when it works.

 I'm listening to Patty Griffin's Heavenly Day.